rafasoares/cancancan-wiki/Debugging-Abilities.md

 user = User.first # fetch any user you want to test abilities on ability = Ability.new(user)
-ability.can?(:index, Project) # see if user can access the class Project.accessible_by(ability, :index) # see if returns the records the user can access Project.accessible_by(ability, :index).to_sql # see what the generated SQL looks like to help determine why it's not fetching the records you want
+ability.can?(:index, Project) # see if user can access the class Project.accessible_by(ability) # see if returns the records the user can access Project.accessible_by(ability).to_sql # see what the generated SQL looks like to help determine why it's not fetching the records you want
 ```

 If you find it is fetching the wrong records in complex cases, you may need to use an SQL condition instead of a hash inside the Ability class.